DAILY WONDER

 The essence of this festival is to acknowledge the light that shines forth from each of us.
 This light needs to be protected, just as the lights inside our lanterns do, so they don’t blow out.

 Autumn is a time to reflect on our inner selves, to find the inner light that will carry us through this time of darkness.
 It can be an opportunity to know ourselves more deeply.
 Waldorf education marks this season of inner searching with three fall festivals to help guide us on this introspection path.
-In September, the Festival of Courage (Michaelmas) and St. Michael urges us to battle with courage to face and conquer our “dragons”.
+In September, the Festival of Courage (Michaelmas) and St. Michael urges us to battle with courage to face and conquer our “dragons.”
 In early November, there is the Festival of Compassion (Martinmas), where we observe St. Martin’s compassion for others.
-In December, St. Nicholas brings the gifts of wisdom, reflection, and review upon the year's events.
+In December, St. Nicholas brings the gifts of wisdom, reflection, and review of the year's events.
 These three figures model strength in the qualities of willing, feeling and thinking.

 As we journey into the darkest time of the year, it is increasingly important for each of us to kindle warmth and light in our hearts.
 The gently glowing lanterns of the Festival of Compassion will give way to the candles of the Festival of Wisdom (Advent Spiral) as we draw nearer to the Solstice, showing how our inner light must shine ever brighter against the cold.
 As nature sleeps, we must be wakeful!